Classification of spin-chain braid representations: Details for proof of Theorem

 By {Lemma~\ref{lem:no-}} a partial classification of the $\Sigma_M$-orbits of varieties of single-nation representations on $M$ say is given by $\Gamma_M$. }} {\bf{Proposition}}.
 A classification of the $\Sigma_M$-orbits of varieties of single-nation representations on $M$ say is given by $\Gamma_M^2$ --- for $(\gamma,s) \in \Gamma_M^2$ the vertices in the two parts of $s$ are assigned the $\alpha$ and $\beta$ parameter respectively (e.g. $\Gamma_2^2 =\{ (2,\{\{1,2\}\}),\; (1+1,\{\{1\},\{2\}\}),\; (1+1,\{\{1,2\}\}) \}$ corresponds to the set of edge labels $\{ 0, \ai, \fii \}$). \\ {\em Proof}.
 This follows from {Lemma~\ref{lem:no-}} (or from our composition diagram construction and $\Rec$).

-\mdef A classification of orbits of varieties of representations on $N$ is then by multiplicities $f \in \hom( \sqcup_{M \in \N} \Gamma_M^2 , \N_0 )$ such that the total degree is $N$, as in the Theorem. { { } Combinatorics for this follows immediately from our Proposition~\ref{pr:2N3N} and the classical construction of multiset sequences (see for example \cite{SloanePlouffe95,Flajolet}). }
+\mdef A classification of orbits of varieties of representations on $N$ is then by multiplicities $f \in \hom( \sqcup_{M \in \N} \Gamma_M^2 , \N_0 )$ such that the total degree is $N$, as in the Theorem. { { } Combinatorics for this follows immediately from our Proposition~\ref{pr:2N3N}(b) and the classical construction of multiset sequences (see for example \cite{SloanePlouffe95,Flajolet} for the Euler transform). }

 \ignore{{ \ppm{[we have better way to do this now:]} }}

 \ignore{{

 \mdef Observe that $\Sigma_N$ acts on $\SSS_N$ via its action on $\ul{N}$, {and that this is effectively the same as the action induced via $\Rec$ and Lemma~\ref{lem:chacon1}(II).} For a transversal of $\Sigma_N$-orbits we proceed as follows.